 Students who complete this module successfully will:

 Students will attend a 1-hour briefing in week 1.
-Students will then attend 2-hour seminars in weeks 2-4 and 6-8 and 2-hour workshops in weeks 10-11 of semester 1.
-Weeks 5 & 9 are Reading and Writing Weeks (RAW), reserved for formative and independent work.
-Students prepare for six 2-hour seminars and 2 workshops in all.
+Students will then attend 2-hour seminars in weeks 2-4, 6-8 and 10, a dissertation launch in week 5, and a 2-hour workshop in week 11 of semester 1.
+Weeks 5 and 9 are Reading and Writing Week (RAW), reserved for formative and independent work.
+Students prepare for seven 2-hour seminars and 1 workshop in all.

 Seminar topics will vary each year, but are likely to include a number of the following: